jdachtera/simple-solid-icons/README.md

 Each icon file includes a header with license and source info.
 See the source repos for full license details.

 ## Development

+The demo app and icon generator scripts are not included in the npm package.
+To work on the icons or demo locally:

 ```bash
 # Install dependencies